Jean Grossholtz

-Thelma Jean Grossholtz (April 17, 1929 – February 9, 2021) was an American professor emeritus of politics and women's studies at Mount Holyoke College in South Hadley, Massachusetts.
+Thelma Jean Grossholtz (April 17, 1929 – February 9, 2021) was an American professor of politics and women's studies at Mount Holyoke College in South Hadley, Massachusetts.
 Beyond her academic work she was also known as an activist for peace and against forced prostitution, and as a senior bodybuilder.

 Academic career

 After completing undergraduate work at Pennsylvania State University in 1956, Grossholtz earned a master's degree at the University of Denver in 1957, with a master's thesis on Germany–Spain relations in World War II.
 Grossholtz went on to earn a Doctor of Philosophy from the Massachusetts Institute of Technology in 1961, where she trained as a specialist in South East Asian Politics.
 At Mount Holyoke, she became a founder of the women's studies program.
 She retired in 1999.

 Other activities

 Grossholtz was arrested as an anti-war protester over dates ranging from 1941 to 2014.
 She was one of several pacifists from the Pioneer Valley profiled in the 2005 documentary film The Peace Patriots.